Fan Survey · Round One

 Injury status and availability

 Considered essential.
-Managers know when WSL players are unavailable because it makes the news.
+Managers know when BWSL players are unavailable because it makes the news.
 BWSL2 availability is nearly impossible to track without the game surfacing it.

 04